Am-Asad/al-ghani-farm/frontend/features/shared/components/README.md

 ## Components Overview

+### 1. `BulkCreate.tsx`

+An entity-agnostic wrapper around `BulkUpload` that exposes a concise API for CSV/Excel driven bulk creation.
+Prefer using `BulkCreate` in your features.

-### 1. `BulkUpload.tsx`
+### 2. `BulkUpload.tsx`

-The main component that orchestrates the entire bulk upload process.
-It handles:
+The lower-level component that orchestrates the upload flow (file selection, parse, preview, upload).

-- File selection and validation
-- CSV parsing using the generic parser
-- Data preview and validation
-- Upload functionality

-### 2. `BulkDataPreview.tsx`
+### 3. `BulkDataPreview.tsx`

-A generic component that displays:

-- Parse results summary (total, valid, invalid rows)
-- Validation errors with helpful tips
-- Data preview table
-- Action buttons (upload or download template)
+Displays parse results, validation errors, preview table, and actions.

-### 3. `useBulkUpload.ts`
+### 4. `useBulkUpload.ts`

-A generic React Query hook that handles:

-- API calls for bulk creation
+React Query mutation for bulk creation with toasts and cache invalidation.
-- Loading states and toast notifications
-- Query invalidation after successful uploads
-- Error handling

 ## How to Use